mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

-where we can "take out" the integral in the denominator out of the main integrak because $\theta$ had already been integrated out there (i.e., denominator does not depend on $\theta$).
+where we can "take out" the integral in the denominator out of integral over entire data space, because $\theta$ had already been integrated out there (i.e., denominator does not depend on $\theta$).

 #### What is uninformative prior?